-Customer payments are recorded as deferred revenue upon receipt or when due and may require deferral of revenue recognition to a future period until we satisfy our performance obligations under these arrangements.
-Amounts payable to us are recorded as accounts receivable if invoiced or as contract assets when our right to consideration is unconditional.
+Payments received under third-party contracts are recorded as deferred revenue upon receipt or when due and may require deferral of revenue recognition to a future period until we satisfy our performance obligations under these contracts.
+We record contract assets when payment is due under third-party contracts conditioned on future performance or the occurrence of other events.
+Amounts payable to us are recorded as accounts receivable if invoiced and if our right to consideration is unconditional.